Ontario County, New York

 Ontario County is a county in the U.S. state of New York.
-As of the 2020 United States census, the population was 112,458.
+As of 2025, the population was 113,130.
 The county seat is Canandaigua.
 The county is part of the Finger Lakes region of the state.

 Ontario County is part of the Rochester, New York metropolitan area.

-In 2006, Progressive Farmer rated Ontario County as the "Best Place to Live" in the U.S., for its "great schools, low crime, excellent health care" and its proximity to Rochester.

 History

 This area was long controlled by the Seneca people, one of the Five Nations of the Iroquois Confederacy, or Haudenosaunee.
+Evidence of their manufacture of beads to trade with the Dutch Republic has been observed at the Factory Hollow site in West Bloomfield.

 They were forced to cede most of their land to the United States after the American Revolutionary War.

 When the English established counties in New York Province in 1683, they designated Albany County as including all the northern part of New York State, the present State of Vermont, and, in theory, extending westward to the Pacific Ocean.
 On July 3, 1766 Cumberland County was organized, and on March 16, 1770 Gloucester County was founded, both containing territory now included in the state of Vermont.
 The English claims were their assertion; the Five and then Six Nations of the Iroquois occupied and controlled most of the territory in central and western New York until after the Revolutionary War.

 As New York was more heavily settled in the 18th century, the colonial government organized additional counties, but European settlement did not proceed very far west past Little Falls, New York, about halfway through the Mohawk Valley, until after the revolutionary war.
 This area was ostensibly part of Montgomery County, renamed after the war for an American officer.
 Seth Read, a Colonel in the Battle of Bunker Hill, moved here with his family as a pioneer between 1787 and 1795.
 See also Geneva (town), New York.